kni-labs/kni-scss/readme.md

 - **Stylelint** (config only?) to enforce code style and consistency across .scss files.
 - **Prettier**  config file (that get pulled into each boilerplate)

-### NPM Reference or CSS Boilerplate?
+### NPM Library or CSS Boilerplate?

 The answer: why not both?

 Currently everything in KNI-SCSS lives in npm modules.
-This is great for pushing updates but creates 2 main pain points
+This is great for pushing updates but creates 2 main pain points:

 1. No clear reference where to override variables
 2. Our CSS boilerplates are still living in different places (kni-wp-bp, kni-next, etc)